josephjaspers/blackcat_tensors/BlackCat_Tensors3.3/README.md

 	void resize(ints...)				//resizes the tensor and deletes the old-contents

 	static _tensor_ reshape(_tensor_&)(integers...)	//reshapes the tensor to the given dimensions, this is a lazy expression
-							//reshape does NOT modify the original shape, any modifications of the data
+							//reshape does NOT modify the original shape, any modifications of the internal
 							//effects its original source
 							//This function is curried IE reshape(myVec)(5,5) //returns vec expression reshaped to a 5x5 matrix static _tensor_ chunk(_tensor_&)(location_ints...)(shape_ints...) //returns a chunk of a tensor at give location integers
 									  //with the respetive shape given from shape_ints...
-									  //any modifications of the new data effect its original source
+									  //any modifications of the new internal effect its original source
 									  //This function is curreid IE chunk(myCube)(2,1,0)(2,2)
 									  // --- returns a 2x2matrix at page 3,column 2, row 0.